This discussion will not die, so I will poke at it a bit more. US weightlifters need to get stronger

 A great example that I've seen come up numerous times is the idea that getting stronger in the press will improve the jerk

 .
 To be fair, a lifter must have adequate upper body strength to support larger and larger weights overhead, but supporting a weight is much different than putting it there.
 Most female weightlifters are great examples of this - the typical gal is not at all good with pressing strength, yet will be able to jerk huge amounts of weight.
 It's normal for female lifters to have much larger jerk:press ratios than men.
 What this comes down to is simple: a conviction that striving for better press numbers as a primary goal in order to improve the jerk demonstrates a lack of understanding of the jerk.
-Of all the possible jerk accessory exercises available, the press is possibly the least helpful.
+Of all the possible jerk accessory exercises available, the press is possibly the least helpful (again, this doesn't mean the press isn't a valuable exercise).

 The last thing I'll mention is the notion that ever-increasing numbers in basic lifts like the deadlift will drive improvements in the snatch and clean.
 Certainly there is a relationship between these lifts, but it's not that straightforward.
 Generally speaking, a lifter with a bigger deadlift will out clean and snatch a lifter with a smaller deadlift - but only when we're talking about large differences.
 Moreover, weightlifters who never actually deadlift in training are often capable of huge deadlifts - so which is driving which?